vedph/pythia/docs/example-ac.md

 (3) **attribute parsers**:

 - `attribute-parser.xml` is used to extract metadata from the TEI header.
-The only datum here is the document's title, because as explained above all the metadata are stored separately.
+The only datum here is the document's title, because as explained above for security reasons all the metadata are stored separately.
 - `attribute-parser.fs-csv` is used to parse the metadata CSV file corresponding to the document file.
 This happens to have the same name of the document file, with the additional suffix `.meta`.
-So, here we let the parser use the document's source itself as the source for metadata, while adding a regular expression-based replacement (in `SourceFind` and `SourceReplace`).
 Also, we tell the parser to look for metadata names in column 0, and for their values in column 1, eventually trimming them.

 ```json
 "AttributeParsers": [